andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 ```{r}
 [1] 5459091
 ```
-+ Summarizing the structure and attributes of the newly updated data frame using `glimpse()`.
++ Summarizing the structure and attributes of the newly updated data frame.
 ```{r}
 glimpse(trip_data_updated)
 ```